What is Planned Parenthood? And how exactly is it funded?

 Planned Parenthood also receives funding through Title X, the nation's family planning program.
 It's named for its section in the federal Public Health Service Act and became law in 1970.

-Planned Parenthood affiliates serve an estimated 40 percent of Title X patients each year.
+Planned Parenthood affiliates serve 41 percent of Title X patients each year.
 That comes out to about 1.5 million patients who annually receive services like well-woman exams and HIV testing at Planned Parenthood clinics through the health care plan.

 The organization also receives funding through reimbursements from patients' private insurance companies and from patients who pay out-of-pocket for their health care services.